We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - unexpected weight loss

-Being unable to poop is uncomfortable and frustrating.
-However, making changes to diet and lifestyle should put a stop to constipation and help to keep bowel movements regular.
-Walking, exercising, and drinking fluids are all ways to help.
+Being unable to pass stool is uncomfortable and frustrating.
+However, making changes to diet and lifestyle should ease constipation and help to keep bowel movements regular.
+Walking, exercising, drinking fluids, and including some high-fiber foods in the diet, such as fruit and wholegrain bread, can also help.